LBT-CNRS/UnityMol-Releases/README.md

 UnityMol is based on the game engine [Unity](https://unity.com).

 This version is working on **Unity 2019.4.21f1 LTS**, tested on Windows/Mac/Linux.
+Main developpement is done on Windows.

+### Known Bugs
+ - Some shaders do not work correctly on Metal so make sure you use OpenGL on Mac.
+ - There is a bug on Unity for Mac (before 2020.2.0a12) that makes an empty Unity project consume a lot of CPU resources even when the focus is lost.
+This is not UnityMol code causing it.
+ - Do not activate adaptive rendering for Oculus...
+Rendering bugs.

 ## How to use